canonical/lxd/doc/howto/network_bridge_firewalld.md

 (network-bridge-firewall)=
 # How to configure your firewall

-Linux firewalls are based on netfilter.
+Linux firewalls are based on `netfilter`.
 LXD uses the same subsystem, which can lead to connectivity issues.

 If you run a firewall on your system, you might need to configure it to allow network traffic between the managed LXD bridge and the host.